We may earn commission from affiliate links →

 2. Greece boasts one of the oldest and longest histories in the western world.

-3. Although many believe that ancient times were the most prolific times in Greece as far as art, architecture, philosophy, and politics is concerned, most of such achievements date to the Classical Age (from 480 to 323 BC).
+3. Although many believe that ancient times were the most prolific times in Greece regarding art, architecture, philosophy, and politics, most of such achievements date to the Classical Age (from 480 to 323 BC).

 4. Athens is 3400 years old, making it the oldest capital in Europe and one of the oldest in the world.